 Section 3.
-All applications for membership shall be acted upon at the next post meeting following the making of application and shall at such meeting be accepted, rejected or defered for further information and consideration .
+All applications for membership shall be acted upon at the next post meeting following the making of application and shall at such meeting be accepted, rejected or defered for further investigation and consideration.
 At the time of application a receipt will be issued for dues paid.
-No membership card will be issued until appreciate is accepted.
+No membership card will be issued until applicant is accepted.
 No rights, including voting, shall be bestowed upon applicant until accepted.
 If fifteen or more members cast their vote against appreciate the applicant shall not be reconsidered within six months of rejection.

 Section 5.
-A member who has been expelled or suspended from this post for any cause maybe reinstated to membership by a two-thirds vote of the membership present in post meeting; provided, however, that he/she shall make payment of any arrears in his/her dues at the time of his expulsion or suspension and also other regular dues which have been payable in the interval between his expulsion or suspension and his/her reinstatement.
+A member who has been expelled or suspended from this post for any cause can be reinstated to membership by a two-thirds vote of the membership present in post meeting; provided, however, that he/she shall make payment of any arrears in his/her dues at the time of expulsion or suspension and also other regular dues which have been payable in the interval between his expulsion or suspension and his/her expulsion or suspeneion and reinstatement.

 Section 6.
-No person who has been expelled by a post shall be admitted to membership in another post, without the consent of the expelling post, except there where such consent has been asked for and denied by such post, he/she may then appeal to the state executive committee of the department of the expelling post, and shall be ineligible for membership until such permission is granted.
+No person who has been expelled by a post shall be admitted to membership in another post, without the consent of the expelling post, except where such consent has been asked for and denied by such post, he/she may then appeal to the state executive committee of the department of the expelling post, for permission to apply for membership in another post and shall be ineligible for membership until such permission is granted.

 Section 1.
-The administrative affairs of this post of the American Legion shall except as maybe otherwise provided by the post By-Laws be under the supervision of an Executive Committee which shall consist of 8 members in addition to the Commander and Adjutant.
-The term of office of the members of the Executive Committee shall be two members for three years, two members for two years, and one member for one year.
-The Finance officer, the First Vice Commander, and Second Vice Commander shall fill the remaining positions and shall be elected annually.
+The administrative affairs of this post of the American Legion shall except as maybe otherwise provided by the post By-Laws be under the supervision of an Executive Committee which shall consist of the Commander, Adjutant, First Vice Commander, Second Vice Commander and Finance Officer, which shall be elected on even numberd years, (3) two year Exectives, (3) three year Executives, Chaplain, Assistant Chaplain and Sergeant of arms.
 The outgoing Commander may remain on the board as an advisor only.
 A member may succeed himself/herself if elected by the membership.
 The post Commander shall not vote unless there is a tie to resolve a motion nor make a motion according to Roberts Rules of Order.

 Section 2.
-The officers of this post shall be a commander, vice-commanders, an adjutant, a finance officer, a post historian, a post chaplain and a sergeant-at-arms, and such other officers as may be deemed necessary by this organization, must be present to accept nomination from the floor at the meeting preceding the annual election or by nomination committee at the meeting preceding the annual election, or by a nominating committee along with the slate of prescribed officers.
+The officers of this post shall be a commander, vice-commanders, an adjutant, a finance officer, a post historian, a post chaplain and a sergeant-at-arms, and such other officers as may be deemed necessary by this organization, must be present to accept nomination from the floor at the meeting preceding the two year election period or by nomination committee at the meeting preceding the election on every even numberd year, or by a nominating committee along with the slate of prescribed officers.

 Section 3.
-All officers and Executive Committee for the expiring terms of the executive committee shall be elected annually and shall hold office until their successors are duly installed or as otherwise provided.
+All officers and Executive Committeemen for the expiring terms of the executive committee shall be elected every two years and shall hold office until their successors are duly installed or as otherwise provided.
 Any officer or Executive Committeeman may be removed from office for inefficiency, insubordination, or misconduct.
-A vote of executive committee being necessary to effect removal.
+A vote of executive committee will be necessary to effect removal.

 Section 4.
 Every member of this post in good standing shall be eligible to hold office in this post.